Barcelona Tickets

 Summer has just ended and winter is a few months away, but the highlight is the amount of rain in October.
 It is higher than most months before it, but that said, it is largely dry and there can be warm sunny days.
 Expect very pleasant temperatures during the day, with the average temperature high being 23°C and average temperature low being 17°C.

-Can You Swim at Beaches in Barcelona in October?
+Can you swim at the beaches in Barcelona in October?

 Early October is really the last chance to swim in the sea at Barcelona beaches without too much discomfort.
 The average temperature of the sea is cool, verging on cold, 20°C.